Bombshell Letter: Gaetz Paid for Sex With Minor, Wingman Says

 That defense lawyer, Fritz Scheller, declined to comment for this story, citing attorney-client privilege.

 Gaetz’s office did not respond.
-However, Logan Circle Group, an outside public relations firm Gaetz has hired, sent the following statement:
+However, Logan Circle Group, an outside public-relations firm Gaetz has hired, sent the following statement:

 “Congressman Gaetz has never paid for sex nor has he had sex with a 17 year old as an adult.
 We are now one month after your outlet and others first reported such lies, and no one has gone on record to directly accuse him of either.
 Politico, however, has reported Mr. Greenberg threatening to make false accusations against others, which seems noteworthy for your story and in fact sounds like the entirety of your story.
 Congressman Gaetz has had no role in advocating for or against a pardon for Greenberg and doubts such a pardon was ever even considered.”